eKrysmanski/QMEE/README.md

 Utilizing Cleveland's Graphical Feature Interpretation Hierarchy:

-Position along a common scale        <- SAR-assay dotplot Position along nonaligned scales length\
+I. Position along a common scale        <- SAR-assay dotplot

-angle/slope
+II.
+Position along nonaligned scales

+III.
+Length

+IV.
+Angle/slope

-Area
+V. Area

+VI.
 Volume

-Color
+VII.
+Colour

 The SAR assay dotplot utilizes visual features at the highest point in Cleveland's hierarchy.
 The data is presented along a common scale which facilitates quick interpretation of the data and relative comparisons between data in the plot.